Posted by Sanket Patel

-Twitter users were even greeted with a message after logging in the site, saying: “Share an image on Twitter: Now you can upload and share messages, right from Twitter!
+Twitter users were even greeted with a message after logging in to the site, saying: “Share an image on Twitter: Now you can upload and share messages, right from Twitter!
 Just click the camera icon to add an image to your Tweet.”

 In Apple iOS 5, this feature has already been included in advance.
-Users will be able to share images via Twitter in new iOS 5 but the officials didn’t said anything about the availability of this feature in current iOS and Android applications but we guess it should be available pretty soon.
+Users will be able to share images via Twitter in the new iOS 5 but the officials didn’t say anything about the availability of this feature in current iOS and Android applications but we guess it should be available pretty soon.

-Let us know if you will be using Twitter’s photo sharing feature in the comments below.
+Let us know if you will be using Twitter’s photo-sharing feature in the comments below.